the-full-stack/fsdl-text-recognizer/instructions/lab8.md

 To deploy to AWS Lambda, we are going to use the `serverless` framework.

-First, we need to get the production requirements, replacing `tensorflow-gpu` with simple `tensorflow`.
+First, we need to get the production requirements, replacing `tensorflow` with `tensorflow-cpu`, a much smaller package.

 ```sh
 pipenv lock --requirements --keep-outdated > api/requirements.txt